-- When Change is pressed, the text field should have its contents changed to 'The Change Button has been pressed 1 times.'
-Subsequent presses of the button should increment beyond the number 1. - When the Picture button is pressed, a picture of a dog should appear below the buttons.
-The next time it is pressed, the picture should disappear, and then appear on alternate presses. - Also, make use of the default menu that is supplied in Android, and change the 'settings' button to become a 'reset' button.
-When this button is selected, the text field should return to be 'Things haven't started yet' and the count should be reset to 0.
+- When 'Register a Click' is pressed, the text field should have its contents changed to 'Clicked 1 times.'
+Subsequent presses of the button should increment beyond the number 1. - When the 'Toggle Image' button is pressed, a picture of a dog should appear.
+The next time it is pressed, the picture should disappear, and then appear on alternate presses. - Also, make a menu item that will act as a reset.
+When this button is selected, the text field should return to 'No Clicks Yet', the count variable should be reset to 0, and the picture of the dog if visible should become invisible.